mikeleitz/kubernetes-rpi-cluster-dashboard/README.md

 ```
 # Using a proxy to access.
 Need to launch this command from the master node to accept connections
 # Can use a service below to remove this requirement.
+# The ip address is the address of the master node (the same node you're running this command on).

 kubectl proxy --address=192.168.1.10 --port 8001 --accept-hosts '.*'
 ```

 # Verify

+192.168.1.10 is the ip address of the master node.

 ```
 http://192.168.1.10:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/